-If you're considering a library science degree, you'll need to decide which area you'd be best suited for.
+If you're considering an Arts & Humanities degree in library science major, you'll need to decide which area you'd be best suited for.
 Librarians are classified according to the type of library where they work, such as a public library, school library media center; college, university, or special library.
 Some librarians work with specific groups, such as children, adults, or the disadvantaged.
 In school library media centers, librarians--often called school media specialists--help teachers develop curricula, acquire materials for classroom instruction, and sometimes team teach.

 Librarians also work in information centers or libraries maintained by government agencies, corporations, law firms, advertising agencies, museums, professional associations, medical centers, hospitals, religious organizations, and research laboratories.
-A corporate librarian could provide the sales department with information on competitors or new developments affecting the field.
-A medical librarian may provide information about new medical treatments, clinical trials, and standard procedures to health professionals, patients, consumers, and corporations.
-Government document librarians preserve publications, records, and other documents that make up a historical record of government actions and decision making.
+A corporate librarian in a sales department might research competitors or new developments affecting the field.
+A medical librarian may comb medical journals and websites for information on experimental treatments, clinical trials, and impending changes to medical procedures.
+Government document librarians may spend their time selecting and preserving publications and other documents in order to create and maintain a historical record of governmental actions and decision making.

 With a library science degree, you can specialize in a single area, such as acquisitions, cataloguing, bibliography, reference, special collections, or administration.
 Librarians must have knowledge of a wide variety of scholarly and public information sources and must follow trends related to publishing, computers, and the media in order to oversee the selection and organization of library materials.
 Other personality traits that will help your career are a love for organizing; inquisitive, probing, and thorough by nature; well read with a broad knowledge and interest base; and a desire to never stop learning.